felixuxx/Flashpay/contrib/exchange-tos-v0.rst

 introduced or found in the software underlying the Taler Wallet; The risk that third parties may obtain unauthorized access to information stored within your Taler Wallet, including, but not limited to your Taler Wallet coins or backup encryption keys.
 You release us from all liability related to any losses, damages, or claims arising from:

-(a) user error such as forgotten passwords, incorrectly constructed
+1. user error such as forgotten passwords, incorrectly constructed transactions;
-    transactions;
-(b) server failure or data loss;
+2. server failure or data loss;
-(c) unauthorized access to the Taler Wallet application;
+3. unauthorized access to the Taler Wallet application;
-(d) bugs or other errors in the Taler Wallet software; and (e) any unauthorized third party activities, including, but not limited to,
+4. bugs or other errors in the Taler Wallet software; and
-    the use of viruses, phishing, brute forcing, or other means of attack against the Taler Wallet.
+5. any unauthorized third party activities, including, but not limited to, the use of viruses, phishing, brute forcing, or other means of attack against the Taler Wallet.
 We make no representations concerning any Third Party Content contained in or accessed through our Services.

 Any other terms, conditions, warranties, or representations associated with such content, are solely between you and such organizations and/or individuals.

 To the fullest extent permitted by applicable law, in no event will we or any of our officers, directors, representatives, agents, servants, counsel,